KSSJW/kinetic-minecart/README.md

 - Minecarts do not stop after hitting an entity.

-- The impact of a minecart has no effect on item entities.

 - It offers custom configuration options, including customizing the collision effects of the minecart.

 > [!NOTE]